GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/index.md

 layout: 'layouts/doc-post.njk'
 title: 'Attribution Reporting'
 subhead: >
-  Measure when an ad click leads to a conversion, without using cross-site identifiers.
+  Measure when user action (such as an ad click or view) leads to a conversion, without using cross-site identifiers.
 description: >
   The Attribution Reporting API enables the measurement of two events linked together: an event on a publisher's website, such as a user viewing or clicking an ad, with a subsequent conversion on an advertiser site.
 date: 2021-05-17
 updated: 2021-05-17